 A detailed engagement report will be published once a year and will include all of the relevant activities in the past year.
-This report is available for download at www.rcm.at or www.rcm-international.com.
+This report is available for download at www.rcm.at.

+4. Supervisory board

-4. Supervisory boardLukasz JANUSZEWSKI, Chairman, Andrii STEPANENKO, Deputy Chairman, Matthias BREIDT, Oliver GORBACH, Gerhard GRUND, Markus WALCH, Stefan GRÜNWALD, Sylvia KUBICEK, Jürgen KRAUS
+Lukasz JANUSZEWSKI, Chairman, Andrii STEPANENKO, Deputy Chairman, Matthias BREIDT, Oliver GORBACH, Gerhard GRUND, Markus WALCH, Stefan GRÜNWALD, Sylvia KUBICEK, Jürgen KRAUS